tcpalmer/nina-scheduler/target-management/projects.md

 The setting depends primarily on whether you have focus offsets for your filters configured.
 You would typically use 0 if you do not have offsets configured to minimize the need for autofocus runs.

+Filter Switch Frequency is also used to set the frequency for Smart Exposure Selection - see below.

 Note that Filter Switch Frequency is ignored if you're using an [override exposure order](exposure-plans.html#override-ordering) for any Target under this Project.

 #### Dithering